sao/rails-base-box/README.md

-# A Virtual Machine for Ruby on Rails Development
+# VM for Ruby on Rails Development

 ## Introduction